 In July 2018, the CPUC opened Rulemaking (R.) 18-07-005 to consider new approaches to reducing disconnections, speeding up reconnections, and improving energy access for residential customers.
-In December 2018, the CPUC approved Decision (D.) 18-12-013 (the "Interim Decision"), which prohibited the large IOUs from disconnecting medical baseline customers or any customer during intervals when temperatures are extremely high or low.
-The Interim Decision also set a goal of limiting the rate of residential customer disconnections to each utility's 2017 disconnection rate.
-These residential disconnection goals were later made permanent in D.20-06-003.
+Following this, in December 2018, the CPUC approved Decision (D.) 18-12-013, setting crucial guidelines, including prohibiting disconnections for medical baseline customers and during extreme weather conditions.
+These directives were later solidified in D.20-06-003.